FAQ

 Frequently Asked Questions

-• Pay by credit/debit card at the Electrical Courses training centre
+• Alternatively, you can pay by credit or debit card at the Electrical Courses training centre

 There a few ways to book a an electrician course with us: